A job seeker asked us about personal branding and how to leave a lasting impression:

 Personal branding is considered the new resume.
-Today people will judge you by more than just your resume but by your social media activity, your past accomplishments and your overall presentation.
+Today people will judge you by your social media activity, your past accomplishments and your overall presentation.
 Here are ways to help create a lasting impression and take your career to new heights.

 - Don’t burn bridges.
-It’s those impulsive decisions, made on the spur of the moment that will come back to haunt you.
+It’s those impulsive, spur-of-the-moment decisions that will come back to haunt you.
 Never respond in anger.
 Sleep on any big decisions and talk them through with a trusted friend or advisor before acting.
-Canada is smaller than you think and “what comes around goes around.”
+Canada is smaller than you think, and “what comes around goes around.”

 - Invite 5 successful business people out of coffee.
 Ask them if they would be willing to share their journey with you.
 Make it about them!
 Ask lots of questions and don’t use it as an opportunity to pitch yourself.
 People will judge you by the questions you ask not by the answers you give.

 - Social media can work for you or against you.
 Clean up your social media footprint.
-Be careful what you do or say on line.
-Even a simple Facebook posting that is inappropriate can hurt your professional branding.
+Be careful what you do or say online.
+Even a simple Facebook post that is inappropriate can hurt your professional brand.
 Use social media to your advantage.
-Share positive business articles, quotes and success stories – keep it light and refreshing.
+Share positive business articles, quotes and success stories; keep it thoughtful and refreshing.

-- Be self-aware!
+- Be self-aware.
 Everyone has blind spots.
-Ask those close to you what areas need improvement?
-Work from the outside in.
+Ask those close to you what areas need improvement and develop a plan to work on them.

 - Take a course in business etiquette.
 This will give you the social skills and refining polish you need to take your business relationships to the next level.
 Etiquette courses can include anything from dining, navigating introductions, networking and solving difficult situations.